FlowWest/CDECRetrieve/README.md

 **Version 0.1.0**

+### News

+USBR has recently announced a new information query system, Reclemation Water Information System (RWIS).
+The program is still in pilot stage, and its functionality, although not complete is worth keeping an eye on.
+Its development can greatly aid efforts lile CDECRetrieve, and other packages developed at FlowWest.

+## What is CDECRetrieve?

 CDECRetrieve uses the web services provided by the California Data Exchange Center [here](http://cdec.water.ca.gov/) as a backend to allow users to download data with a single function call.
 CDECRetrieve specifically uses the SHEF download